nina1996/Grad-CAM/README.md

 # Grad-CAM
-This example code is created by Nikolina Tomic on April 2021.
+This example demo code is created by Nikolina Tomic on April 2021.

 Gradient-weighted Class Activation Mapping (GradCAM) is a method proposed in 2019 by R Selvaraju et al [1].
 The aim is to unlock the explainaiblity of Convolutional Neural Networks (CNN).
 In other words, to explain where the decision of CNN comes from.
 GradCAM does so by propagating the gradient back from output of the CNN to the last convolution layer.
 The output of this method is thus heatmap that describes which parts of the input image contributed the most to the specific decision of CNN.